 Where seasonal adjustment can be performed efficiently, the volumes of new business are seasonally adjusted.
 In the press release, seasonally adjusted data are analysed for the period up to March 2010, provided that such data are available.
-For April 2010 and the subsequent periods, original, not adjusted contract data will be analysed in the press releases, as long as seasonal adjustment does not provide a meaningful result.
+For April 2010 and the subsequent periods, original, not adjusted contract data are analysed in the press releases until December 2013 and we will analyse these again from January 2021.
+From January 2014, the MNB analyses developments in new business volumes regarding the forint loans and deposits of households and non-financial corporations on the basis of seasonally adjusted data, while Table 1 and Table 2 of the press release, as well as the chart pack present both seasonally adjusted and seasonally unadjusted data for new businesses.